cruisen/cli-calc/README.md

 ### Note
 - [flake8-commas](https://github.com/PyCQA/flake8-commas),
-  one of the development plugins [wemake-python-styleguide](https://github.com/wemake-services/wemake-python-styleguide) is marked as *No Maintenance Intended*.
+  one of the development plugins of the [wemake-python-styleguide](https://github.com/wemake-services/wemake-python-styleguide) is marked as *No Maintenance Intended*.
   Hence the **1 deprecated dependency**.